bazelbuild/dash/README.md

 **Warning: This project was experimental.
-It is not maintained anymore and should be consider deprecated.**
+It is not maintained anymore and should be considered deprecated.**

 # A Dashboard for Bazel